""

 • a disorder or malfunction that results in the person learning differently from a person without the disorder or malfunction

-• a disorder, illness or disease that affects a person’s thought processes, perception of reality, emotions, or judgment, or that results in disturbed behaviour; and includes disability that:
+• a disorder, illness or disease that affects a person’s thought processes, perception of reality, emotions, or judgement, or that results in disturbed behaviour; and includes disability that:

 • presently exists